Tadano Kōgyō Kōkō no Nichijō

 (只野工業高校の日常, Tadano Kōgyō Kōkō no Nichijō) is a Japanese manga series written and illustrated by Chisato Oga.
 It was originally published as a webcomic on the author's Twitter account in September 2017.
 A one-shot was later published in Shueisha's seinen manga magazine Ultra Jump in December 2018.
 It later began serialization in the same magazine in July 2019.

+Synopsis

+The series is set in a high school in the snowy countryside whose student body is predominantly male.
+The male students, despite having a delinquent-like appearance, take their studies very seriously to comic effect.

 Publication

 Written and illustrated by Chisato Oga, Tadano Kōgyō Kōkō no Nichijō was originally published as a webcomic on Oga's Twitter account on September 24, 2017.
 A one-shot was published in Shueisha's seinen manga magazine Ultra Jump on December 19, 2018.
 It later began serialization in the same magazine on July 19, 2019.
-The series' chapters have been compiled into thirteen tankōbon volumes as of August 2025.
+The series' chapters have been compiled into fourteen tankōbon volumes as of February 2026.